shuofsin/PlatformerGame/README.md

 Godot Platformer Project

 ## To-do:
+- Collisions: Should dash through enemies but not walls when dashing, but both when not dashing (two collisions? -> collision layers?)
+- Enemy: AI and attack
-- Code: REFACTOR
+- Character: Health
-- Dash: Limit/Reset
+- Game: SceneManager
-- Visuals: Player Dash Animation
-- Visuals: Background extension

-### Known Bugs
-- Left wall-slide visuals are 1 pixel off
+- Game: Prepare for another playtest?